Summer Youth Employment Program FAQs

 • The parent/guardian attending must bring income information, social security number, and birthdate for the other parent and any other adults in the household.

-• Yes.
-If they provide proof of foster relationship and proof they are authorized to sign permissions on your behalf at the time of the appointment.
-They will also need to provide all the required documents to complete the appointment, include proof of income.
+• Yes, a foster parent can attend if they provide proof of the foster relationship and authorization to sign permissions on your behalf.
+They must also bring all required documents, including proof of income.

-• In most cases, it is more efficient to have the JFS Case Worker complete the Intake Appointment as they can often provide a letter from Cuyahoga County authorizing eligibility for funding so we do not have to determine household eligibility again.
+• In many cases, it is more efficient for the JFS Case Worker to attend the intake appointment.
+They can often provide a letter from Cuyahoga County that confirms funding eligibility, so household eligibility does not need to be determined again.

-• Your foster parent should consult with the JFS Case Worker to determine who will attend.
+• Your foster parent should consult with the JFS Case Worker to decide who will attend the appointment.

-• If you are 14 or 15 years old and you are offered a position in the Summer Jobs Program, you will need a Work Permit.
+• If you are 14 or 15 and are offered a position in the Summer Youth Employment Program, you will need a Work Permit.

-• The HOW TO GET A WORK PERMIT instruction manual and an Application for Minor Work Permit will be given to the PARENT/GUARDIAN (at their Intake Appointment) upon approval for the Summer Jobs Program.
+• The Work Permit instruction manual and Application for Minor Work Permit will be provided to the parent/guardian at the Intake Appointment.

-• THE WORK PERMIT APPLICATION IS PRE-SIGNED BY Y.O.U as the Employer of record which is why it is not provided until after the Intake Appointment is completed.
+• Y.O.U. pre-signs the application as the employer, which is why it is not available until after the Intake Appointment.

-• Please do not use the blank work permit applications given by your child’s school or from online.
+• Do not use blank work permit applications from your child’s school or online—they will not be accepted.

 How can I get more information?

-• If you have questions regarding our Summer Youth Employment Program or need assistance with registration, please contact the Call Center at 216-776-3900.
+• If you have questions regarding our Summer Youth Employment Program or need assistance, please contact the Call Center at 216-776-3900.
 Hours are Monday-Friday 8:00 AM - 4:30 PM